SmashedFrenzy16/JavaScript-Working-With-Variables/README.md

 # JavaScript Working With Variables
-Working with variables in JavaScript
+Working with variables in JavaScript.